 A few months ago my in-laws purchased a beach condo in Delaware.
 It also happened to be my father-in-laws birthday in August.
 I immediately knew I was going to make a cutting board for his birthday/housewarming gift.
 Instead of just a standard board though, I wanted to make something more unique that could fit the beach theme.
 So I debated between a surfboard, turtle and whale.
 After consulting with the rest of the family I settled on a whale cutting board.

 I couldn’t be more happy with how it turned out.
 I remember telling Lauren once I was done that I really wanted to keep it for myself!
-I guess I’ll just have to make another whale cutting board done the road.
+I guess I’ll just have to make another animal shaped cutting board done the road.
 So for anyone out there that is considering making a cutting board, you could always make it more unique and cut it to the shape of an animal.
 Hope you give it a try!